 The door was slightly open, and I went inside.
 “Inside” revealed a cube of space to match the outside height of the building, with a skylight at the top to let in the natural light.
 Rich purple velvet curtains were hung from the top and against this a three-seater antique sofa was suspended high up in the air.

-The walls had original artwork and there was a quirky KAWS sculpture, as if to greet the guests when they arrived.
+The walls had original artwork and there was a quirky KAWS sculpture as if to greet the guests when they arrived.
 Yes, I was Alice in Wonderland because this was not real, it was magical.

-History of The Casa
+History of The Casa.

 The house that is now a hotel, was purchased by Lio Malca when he was searching for a holiday home in Tulum and “rescued” it from nearly twenty years of being abandoned and exposed to the ravages of the jungle climate.

 Using local craftsmen and local materials, the original home was totally refurbished and renovated to be Mr. Malca’s own private, personal holiday home.
-When it came to the furnishings, the fabrics used were pesticide free organic cotton and rayon made from Bamboo.
+When it came to the furnishings, the fabrics used were pesticide-free organic cotton and rayon made from Bamboo.
 There were eight bedrooms en-suite, and soon enough there was a steady stream of friends and business associates coming to enjoy his hospitality in Tulum.

-The ultimate room is “the Malca Suite” with a roof top terrace and spectacular views.
+The ultimate room is “the Malca Suite” with a rooftop terrace and spectacular views.
 Service is flawless and friendly.
 No room service, but there is bottled water and a Nespresso coffee machine in each room.

-Having successfully completed the first refurbishment, Mr. Malca decided to turn his home in an eco-friendly sustainable boutique hotel.
+Having successfully completed the first refurbishment, Mr. Malca decided to turn his home into an eco-friendly sustainable boutique hotel.
 The original home became the main building of the new hotel with the eight bedrooms en-suite, the reception area, restaurants and bar.
-Altogether with additions there are now a total of forty-one rooms, that have spilled over into new buildings that were added on and correspond with the original architecture.
+Altogether with additions, there are now a total of forty-one rooms, that have spilled over into new buildings that were added on and correspond with the original architecture.

 The ambiance of the hotel feels like one is visiting someone’s private home, a little eccentric, decorated with casual abandon, but at the same time, it is a style of decoration that is bold and original, using neon colors in the furnishings.